Kanchenjunga Base Camp Trek -19Days

 Trek Season and Weather Conditions

 The best windows for the Kanchenjunga Circuit Trek are during the clear, dry seasons of autumn (late September to November) and spring (March to May).
-Autumn is the premier season, boasting incredibly stable weather and crystal-clear skies for unmatched mountain views.
+Autumn is the ideal season, characterized by exceptionally stable weather and pristine skies, providing unparalleled views of the mountains.
 During this time, daytime temperatures at lower elevations are pleasant, ranging from 10°C to 15°C, while at higher camps (above 4,000m), they typically sit between 5°C and 10°C. However, nights at these altitudes can be harsh, often plummeting to -10°C or lower.
 Spring offers warmer days, with temperatures in the valleys reaching a comfortable 15°C to 20°C and higher camps seeing daytime highs of 5°C to 12°C. The trade-off is a higher chance of afternoon cloud cover and occasional snow showers, with nights still freezing.
 The winter (December-February) is extremely cold, with temperatures at high camps consistently between -10°C and -20°C, making the trek suitable only for the most experienced and well-equipped.
 Conversely, the monsoon (June-August) brings heavy rain, warm valley temperatures of 15°C to 25°C, but constant cloud cover, slippery trails, and a high risk of landslides, obscuring the very mountains you came to see.

 Typical day